mantidproject/mantid/docs/source/release/v3.8.0/muon.rst

 - A bug was fixed where, when plotting the log of counts and then switching to plot counts or asymmetry, the y axis was left as a logarithmic axis.

+- Fixed a bug where the "load next/previous" buttons appended runs in certain cases where this was not the intended behaviour.

 Algorithms
 ----------